St. Lawrence University

 The purpose of this Conflict of Interest Policy (this “Policy”) is to (1) protect the interests of the University, a tax-exempt organization, when it is contemplating entering into a transaction or arrangement that might benefit the private interest of a trustee, officer or Key Employee or might result in a possible excess benefit transaction; and (2) provide a procedure for dealing with Conflict of Interest situations.
 This Policy is intended to supplement, but not replace, any applicable state and federal laws governing conflicts of interest applicable to not-for-profit, educational and charitable organizations in New York State.
 This Policy applies to all trustees, officers and Key Employees of the University.

-“Affiliate” means an entity controlled by, in control of, or under common control with the University.
+“Affiliate” means an entity controlled by, or in control of, the University.

 “Audit Committee” means the Audit Committee of the University’s Board of Trustees.